 Take a smoothie, for example.
 Pretty straightforward, right?
 You mix about 1 cup of liquid with 1 cup of fruit and then you’ve got your add-ins: a little fat (think flaxseed or peanut butter), some protein (like Greek yogurt, protein powder or hemp seed) and maybe some greens, too if you’ve done my detox.
 Then you just blend ‘er up and you’ve got yourself a delicious shake.
 You can’t really mess this up, right?

 Well, that same principle applies to many other meals, too.
-I’ve written about my chili before, so today let’s look at another staple, stir fry.
+Today let’s look at another staple meal, stir fry.
 Many people are intimidated by this simple dish.